divyankachaudhari/auto-mailing-responses-col215/README.md

 This repository contains code for auto-mailing any responses from a google sheet.
 This one in particular caters to COL215 minor response mailing to individual students.

+Note: All the actions need to be done from the same Google account.
+If you have multiple accounts, you can try doing it in icongnito mode so that you work with only one account at a time.
+For this repository and make the changes as given below.

 ### Extracting e-mails from entry number
 Before that, these steps need to be followed to extract e-mails out of entry numbers:
   1. Make two extra columns (possibly C and D) beside the entry number column (Column B, Column A probably is time-stamp), fill one whole column (Column C) with @iitd.ac.in.